commercionetwork/commercionetwork/docs/x/docs/tx/send-document.md

      }
    }
    ```

-### Supported encoding methods
-Only the `hex` encoding method is supported when encoding the encrypted AES-256 key.

 ### Supported encrypted data
 Please note that when specifying which data you have encrypted for the document recipient, you need to use one or
 more of the following identifiers inside the `encryption_data.encrypted_data` field.